chengzhag/PanFlow/README.md

 This script is adapted from [360-1M](https://github.com/MattWallingford/360-1M).
 Due to the consistent changes in yt-dlp's downloading mechanism to comply with YouTube's anti-scraping mechanism, the script may require some adjustments from time to time.

+The cache will be generated automatically during training if not found in the `data/PanFlow/cache/` folder.

 </details>
 <br>

 If you want to go through the data curation process by yourself, please follow the steps in [`/curation`](/curation).
-This will end up with 24k [metadata](https://monashuni-my.sharepoint.com/:u:/g/personal/cheng_zhang_monash_edu/IQD4cMOEcAcMQbuY5NEmhfn2AerzskjXrl75VB35o8_nerI?e=G2345Y) for 400k clips.
+This will end up with 24k [metadata](https://monashuni-my.sharepoint.com/:u:/g/personal/cheng_zhang_monash_edu/IQD4cMOEcAcMQbuY5NEmhfn2AerzskjXrl75VB35o8_nerI?e=G2345Y) and corresponding [poses](ttps://monashuni-my.sharepoint.com/:u:/g/personal/cheng_zhang_monash_edu/IQBi6d8K7FUbQah5iEnZEZVcAX211fltE7Mq9LPiwMmb3F0?e=aXHFeZ) for 400k clips.
+They are already included in the [Hugging Face](https://huggingface.co/datasets/chengzhag/PanFlow) dataset (`meta` and `slam_pose` folders) and are needed for cache generation and training.

 ## 🎯 Training and Evaluation